 How to Remove Ransomware If Your Files Got Corrupted

-As a data protection company, we help companies and individuals restore their data corrupted by ransomware every day.
-But getting your data back without removing the source means you can get your files encrypted again.
+As a SaaS data protection company, we help companies restore their data corrupted by ransomware every day.
+However, simply restoring your data without eliminating the source leaves you vulnerable to future attacks.

 How to Remove Ransomware Depending on the Type